This article discusses the eight most livable cities in South East Asia and how moving there can add value to your life.

 We have written before about the cost of living in Vietnam and how to be part of the emerging economy there.

-One of the interesting things about Hanoi are the tube houses that result from old property tax laws.
+One of the interesting things about Hanoi are the tube houses which result from old property tax laws.

 The city has some fascinating zoning laws that result in an interesting array of homes and neighborhoods throughout.

-Both Hanoi and Ho Chi Minh City, and Vietnam in general, are fast-growing cities that reflect the increasing interest in Vietnam as a regional economic powerhouse.
+Both Hanoi and Ho Chi Minh City are fast-growing cities that reflect the increasing interest in Vietnam as a regional economic powerhouse.

 6. Hong Kong

-One of my favorite cities in the world, Hong Kong is a fantastic place to bank or do business (if you can).
+One of our favorite cities in the world, Hong Kong is a fantastic place to bank or do business.

 While not always considered part of Southeast Asia, Hong Kong is a truly international city on the South China Sea that defines much of the region.

 Hong Kong is an incredibly expensive place to rent an apartment.
 A long-running real estate bubble has made it among the most expensive places to live.
-However, even in Central, there is a yin-and-yang about Hong Kong that makes it truly special.
+However, even in Central Hong Kong, there is a yin-and-yang about the country that makes it truly special.

-On one corner, well-dressed bankers dine on tony $100 lunches.
+On one corner, well-dressed bankers dine on $100 lunches.

 On the opposite corner, local merchants hawk cheap clothing next to food shacks.

-You can get anything you want in Hong Kong; and the slightly gritty, big city nature of it offers up plenty of ways to live abundantly.
+You can get anything you want in Hong Kong, and the weather is great most of the year.
+Moreover, its big-city nature offers up plenty of ways to live abundantly.

 Beaches, greenery, and culture (like the Big Buddha) are a short bus ride away.

-And, if some of the world’s best shopping and waterfront views don’t excite you, the world’s largest gambling mecca is a one-hour ferry ride away.
+And, if some of the world’s best shopping and waterfront views don’t excite you, the world’s largest gambling destination is a one-hour ferry ride away.